build-umass/owl/README.md

 npm install
 ```

 This should install all the required dependencies for Owl.
-If you receive and error similar to `'npm' is not recognized as an internal or external command, operable program or batch file.` then run `node` first and try again.
+If you receive and error similar to `'npm' is not recognized as an internal or external command, operable program or batch file.` then run the `node` command first and try again.
 Finally, to run the hello world program, use the below command.

 ```
 node server.js